anjukan/anjukan.github.io/_posts/2019-07-01-Building-in-Scalability---Exchange-in-Singapore.markdown

 the city manages to accomodate 5.6 million people on an island just larger in size than Auckland.
 Featuring a year around tropical climate, keeping people cool dominates the energy consumption of buildings.
 The Oasia hotel sticks out in the Singapore skyline, its green (or should I say red) facade consisting of 21 species of creepers, plants and flowers creating a massive vertical garden.
 Sky gardens (an open-air atrium) allows cross-ventilation through the space, reducing the need for artificial cooling.
 Green roofs even made it onto public buses with a trial taking place when I was there.
-The "Garden on the Move" campaign is a three-month study to test whether the greenery can reduce the air-conditioning loads of the buses and hence reduce fuel consumption. </p>
+Advised by NUS, the "Garden on the Move" campaign is a three-month study to test whether the greenery can reduce the air-conditioning loads of the buses and hence reduce fuel consumption. </p>

 </div>